gentoo-mirror/gentouranos/README.md

 ## Enable this overlay
 Using the `app-eselect/eselect-repository` tool, execute `sudo eselect repository add gentouranos git https://github.com/OuraN2O/gentouranos`.
 Then sync with `sudo emaint sync -r gentouranos`

+## Ebuilds that don't currently work/Help wanted
+- `app-misc/Anki=25.01_beta1` : Can build on my main machine but not on my laptop.
+When builds, screen doesn't work (maybe vulkan dependancy problem)